denten-books/plain-text/0-intro.md

 meaning making are received passively, taken for granted, and disappear from view.
 For many readers, technologies that support reading, writing, and interpretation pass from tools to fetish.
-We hold tender feelings for our mobiles and laptops, grasp for them in times of trouble and cradle them in our laps.
+We hold tender feelings for our mobiles and laptops, grasp for them in times of trouble, and cradle them in our laps.
 No longer comprehensible by the way of the pen or the printing press we imbue them with magical powers.
 Thus we exist in the state of profound alienation from the material conditions closet to our mental activity.

 The future of reading and writing is inexorably intertwined with the